yotamarker/public-livinGrimoire/README.md

 6. **Auxiliary Classes**: Specialized for learnability and trigger management, with miscellaneous classes for time savings on common coding actions.
 7. **Multistep Algorithms**: Can form multistep algorithms and abort algorithms while they run.
 8. **Built-In Skill Catalog**: Features a built-in skill catalog (see wiki to learn more).
-9. **Dynamic Skill Management**: Uses self-aware skills, enabling them to add or remove other skills while the program is running, similar to a command terminal (see TheShell wiki).
+9. **Dynamic Skill Management**: Can use self-aware skills, enabling them to add or remove other skills while the program is running, similar to a command terminal (see TheShell wiki).

 to learn how to use the LivinGrimoire:

 you can view the online course or read the LivinGrimoire pdf. for more techniques and skills check out the livingrimoire wikis.
 ***************
-*video course:*
+video course:
 ***************
 intro: